MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 In account enumeration reconnaissance, an attacker uses a dictionary with thousands of user names, or tools such as KrbGuess to attempt to guess user names in your domain.
 The attacker makes Kerberos requests using these names in order to try to find a valid username in your domain.
-If a guess successfully determines a username, the attacker will get the Kerberos error **Preauthentication required** instead of **Security principal unknown**.
+If a guess successfully determines a username, the attacker gets the Kerberos error **Preauthentication required** instead of **Security principal unknown**.

 In this detection, Azure ATP can detect where the attack came from, the total number of guess attempts and how many were matched.
-If there are too many unknown users, Azure ATP will detect it as a suspicious activity.
+If there are too many unknown users, Azure ATP detects it as a suspicious activity.

 **Investigation**